junxit/us-congress-bills-114/metadata.md

 - 2016-07-06 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-667, Part I.
 - 2016-07-06 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-667, Part I.
 - 2016-07-07 — Received in the Senate.
+- 2016-07-14 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.